-''' cp torque-package-mom-linux-i686.sh /shared/storage/ cp torque-package-clients-linux-i686.sh /shared/storage/ '''
+cp torque-package-mom-linux-i686.sh /shared/storage/ > cp torque-package-clients-linux-i686.sh /shared/storage/

-3. Install the tpackages on the compute nodes.
+3. Install the TORQUE packages on the compute nodes.

-Adaptive Computing recommends that you use a remote shell, such as SSH, to install tpackages on remote systems.
+Adaptive Computing recommends that you use a remote shell, such as SSH, to install TORQUE packages on remote systems.
 Set up shared SSH keys if you do not want to supply a password for each host.